bbedward/graham_discord_bot/README.md

 ## Requirements

-Graham 4.0+ requires the following:
+Graham 5.0+ requires the following:

 - A unix environment (MacOS or Linux or WSL)
-- Python 3.7+
+- Python 3.14+
 - PostgreSQL or SQLite3
 - A Redis Server/Database
 - A NANO or BANANO node - [setting up a node](https://docs.nano.org/running-a-node/node-setup/).
 You will want to enable RPC and enable_control once your node is up and running. [node configuration](https://docs.nano.org/running-a-node/configuration/)

 It sounds like a lot, but it's actually quite simple.

+## Privileged intents

+Graham 5.0 works with or without Discord's privileged gateway intents.
+At startup it asks Discord which intents the application actually has enabled and connects accordingly:

+- **Server Members** granted: member/role lookups come from the gateway cache.
+- **Server Members** missing: lookups fall back to per-user HTTP fetches - everything keeps working, rains are just marginally slower.
+- **Presence** granted: users in Do Not Disturb don't receive tip notification DMs.
+- **Presence** missing: everyone receives tip notification DMs.
+- **Message Content** is never used or requested.

+Set `GRAHAM_PRIVILEGED_INTENTS=0` (or `=1`) in the environment to skip the probe and force a mode.

-On ubuntu 18.04 you can get everything you need with:
+On ubuntu you can get everything you need with:
 ```
 $ sudo apt update
 $ sudo apt install software-properties-common
 $ sudo add-apt-repository ppa:deadsnakes/ppa
-$ sudo apt install python3.7 python3.7-dev redis-server git
+$ sudo apt install python3.14 python3.14-dev python3.14-venv redis-server git
 # And if you choose to use PostgreSQL over SQLite
 $ sudo apt install postgresql
 ```

-Installing these requirements is dependent on your operating system, you should be able to find out how to install them quickly with a simple google search, example: "How to intall python 3.7 on centos 7", "how to install python 3.7 on MacOS catalina"
+Installing these requirements is dependent on your operating system, you should be able to find out how to install them quickly with a simple google search, example: "How to install python 3.14 on MacOS"

 ## Configuring the bot